 How to Access

 The Center for Social Healing and Wellness is open to Cambodian, Hmong, Karen and Vietnamese adults and their families living in Saint Paul and the east metro area.
 Referrals are accepted from individuals, families, or other providers.
-Services and activities are offered throughout the community; many activities occur at 929 Lafond Ave.
+Services and activities are offered throughout the community; many activities occur at 935 Lafond Ave., Saint Paul.